Culturing Rotifers in Small Systems (Home or Lab)

 - Keep enough microalgae in the system so that the rotifers never go hungry

-- Harvest at least 25% of your culture every day
+- Harvest at least 20-30% of your culture every day (more is better!)

 Your rotifer culture system must be set up in a stand-alone tank - they cannot be raised in a reef tank or co-cultured with other organisms.
 Glass aquariums don't work as well as buckets.
 We recommend a very simple model consisting of nothing more than a bucket or tank with an air stone.